OCA/stock-logistics-workflow/stock_valuation_fifo_lot/readme/USAGE.rst

 that still exists in terms of FIFO costing, but not in reality, due to the inconsistency carried over from the past) in the 'Force FIFO Lot/Serial' field so that this lot/serial is used for FIFO costing instead.

+To revalue a product with lot_ids displayed in the Stock Valuation Layer list view, use the standard revaluation wizard.
+Set a lot_id in the wizard to revalue a specific lot only.
+Only lots with a remaining quantity will appear in the dropdown list.